ryanchuah/chatbot-builder-from-tree/README.md

     What is your email?,,,,email
     Do you like Asian food?,1 line down,Eat some pasta,Asian food refers to Asian cuisine.
 Is this something you enjoy eating?,asian food
     Do you like Chinese food?,Eat some dumplings,Eat some ramen,,chinese food

+The following is an example of a conversation between a user and a chatbot made from the above CSV file

+    User    : Hi
+    Chatbot : What's your name?
+    User    : My name is Ryan
+    Chatbot : What is your email?
+    User    : It's myname@example.com
+    Chatbot : Do you like Asian food?
+    User    : Huh?
+    Chatbot : Asian food refers to Asian cuisine.
+Is this something you enjoy eating?
+    User    : Oh.
+Yes, I like Asian cuisine
+    Chatbot : Do you like Chinese food?
+    User    : Not really
+    Chatbot : Eat some ramen

 ### How to run script
 1. Update the *questions-formatted.csv* file provided in the root directory